catb0t/mouse16/README.md

 Most of the importable module is fairly well documented, and Python is quite an easy language to read, so if in doubt, refer to the source.

+**That being said, until I make a release / implement control structs and functions, this README will be mostly out-of-date.**

 ---

 ## about the language